 Waka Flocka Flame

 Take one part dreadlocked, full-body tattooed hip-hop entrepreneur; one part 27-year-old Gucci Mane protégé; and two parts party starter/VICE correspondent wrecker–then stir liberally.
-That’s the recipe for Waka Flocka Flame (or Waka Flocka, for short): friend to the low digits on Billboard Chart’s Hot 100 songs list, leader of the Brick Squad Monopoly record label, and rumored producer of Amanda Bynes' upcoming rap album.
+That’s the recipe for Waka Flocka Flame (or Waka Flocka, for short): friend to the low digits on Billboard Chart’s Hot 100 songs list, and leader of the Brick Squad Monopoly record label.
 A staple of the hip-hop scene for nearly half a decade, Waka is one of the biggest and best rappers in the game.

 But we wanted to talk to Waka about his other love: MMA.
 After catching him on the Jumbotron at UFC 159 in Newark, New Jersey, we knew we had to get the New York-born rapper on the phone to talk about his friendship with Dana White and Jon Jones, his love of Roy “Big Country” Nelson, the connection between making music and fighting, and, of course, his ideal walkout song.